SGGaita/food-Ecommerce-Web-App/README.md

 # Food Ordering & Delivery Web Application
 <p>
-<p> An online food ordering and delivery platform, that enables customers to make food orders  </p>
+<p> An online food ordering and delivery web platform.
+Users can make food orders from listed restaurants and have it delivered to their physical address. </p>
 </p>

 ## Built With